dotnet/dotnet-docker/samples/selecting-tags.md

 Each container image is generated for a specific processor architecture and operating system (Linux or Windows).
 It is important to construct each Dockerfile so that it will produce the image type you need.
 Docker [multi-platform](https://www.docker.com/blog/docker-official-images-now-multi-platform/) tags can confuse the situation, since they work on multiple platforms (hence the name) and may produce images that map to your build host and not your production environment.

 For multi-stage Dockerfiles, there are typically at least two tags referenced, an SDK and a runtime tag.
 It is fine to use a multi-platform tag for the SDK.
-That's the pattern used for .NET Core samples.
+That's the pattern used for .NET samples.
 You will pull an SDK image that works on your machine.
-It is important to define a .NET Core runtime (`runtime-deps`, `runtime`, or `aspnet`) that matches your production environment.
+It is important to define a .NET runtime (`runtime-deps`, `runtime`, or `aspnet`) that matches your production environment.

 Linux containers are flexible.
 As long as the processor architecture matches, you can run Alpine, Debian and Ubuntu (the distros we produce images for) in any environment that supports Linux containers.
 [Windows images are more restricted](https://docs.microsoft.com/virtualization/windowscontainers/deploy-containers/version-compatibility).
 You cannot load containers for newer Windows versions on older hosts.
 For the best experience, the Windows container version should match the host Windows version.